 |Rohan: I’m going to spend an action to perform an attack maneuver.
 I use an energy attack against the dino!
 I wager 5 ki points and my strike roll score is 9. |

 Architect: Nice roll!
 Okay, the dino attempts to dodge.
 He scores a pitiful 4, so you successfully hit him.

 Rohan: Awesome!
 Right, this is where I get confused.
 How do I calculate damage now that I hit?

 Attack Types.
 There are four different types of attacks in the game; physical, energy, ballistic, and magical; Each type is entered below with an (x) numeric value, this value is the base ki point (BKP) cost required to use the technique.
-The base ki point cost for following attacks will double for each tier of power reached.

 - Ballistic.
 A ballistic attack is a form of strike that involves the usage of a firearm or blaster.
 Unlike other attacks, the damage from ballistic attacks don’t have an attribute tied to it.
 Instead, the damage comes directly from the firearm itself.
 Ballistic attacks also do not have a ki point cost and can be used without needing to spend ki points.
 You cannot wager ki points on a ballistic attack.
 All ballistic attacks count as direct damage regardless of the source.

 - Physical (2) – A physical attack can be anything from a punch or kick, to a headbutt or the swipe of a sword.
 A physical attack can either use a mundane weapon or your own fist.
 Physical attacks are related to your strength and the damage caused by an attack is based on your physical power.